sebastian-sobik/sebastian-sobik/README.md

 ## Short note about me 👋
 I have always felt a desire to create useful tools.
 This led me to my current position - the IT path.
 At the moment I am second year computer science student,    developing my passions through it.
 My spare time is filled with programming, always having in mind my goal - creating useful, intuitive programs which could improve and make life easier.
 I am looking for my first experience in the IT industry to improve my skills in building applications, both architecturally and scripting.

 ## Currently 👾
 * ASYNC JS
-* practising RWD using design from web,
-* ~learning git - advance level~ `completed`
-* finishing "The Web Developer Bootcamp", by Colt Steele
+* ~~finishing "The Web Developer Bootcamp", by Colt Steele~~  `completed 👌 (without part with extended backend)`
-* SOLID `new ⚡`
+* SOLID
-* SCSS `new ⚡`
+* ~~SCSS~~  `completed 👌🏼`

 ## Things to learn in upcoming future 🧠
-* Node
-* classes
-* sass/scss
-* Advanced CSS
 * React/Angular/Vue
+* Other stuff that I do not know about yet

 ## Tech stack 💻
 *  ES6 and standard